 - Lost inheritance

 Additionally, Texas law allows surviving family members to seek exemplary damages in certain cases, where the death was a result of a willful act, omission or gross negligence of the person responsible.
 Exemplary damages, also known as punitive damages, are meant to punish the responsible party for the negligent and reckless behavior.

-Contact Our Experienced Bedford Wrongful Death Attorneys Today
+Contact Our Experienced North Texas Wrongful Death Attorneys Today

 Surviving family members have two years from the date of the death to file a wrongful death claim.
 If you fail to pursue a case outside this statute of limitation, the courts will refuse to hear your case.